blue-mood/blue-mood-micro/README.md

 ### Automatic

-This theme is available as third-party plugin repository.
-The automatic installation requires however the nightly version for the moment in order to work properly.
+This theme is available as a third-party plugin repository.

 1. Add to your settings.json file (at `~/.config/micro` or `~/micro`), between the pluginrepos brackets, the following: `https://raw.githubusercontent.com/lmintmate/blue-mood-micro/master/repo.json`.
 The end result should look something like:
 `"pluginrepos": ["https://raw.githubusercontent.com/lmintmate/blue-mood-micro/master/repo.json"],`